 Dividing Up Your Estate: Does It Ever Make Sense to Split It Unequally?

-I have two grown sons: one's a corporate attorney and one teaches English at a public high school.
+I have two grown sons: one is a corporate attorney and one teaches English at a public high school.
 Needless to say, their incomes are quite far apart.
 I'm tempted to leave my less-well-off teacher more money, but is this a good idea?
-And if so, how's the best way to do it?
+And if so, what's the best way to do it?

-First understand that both of your sons may easily perceive their inheritance as a symbol for your love.
-Your sons are adults, but it’s amazing how childhood insecurities can linger.
-A perceived slight can trigger resentment that can last for decades.
+First, it's important to understand that both of your sons may easily perceive their inheritance as a symbol of your love or approval.
+Either might interpret a smaller inheritance as a penalty for his life choices.
+Yes, your sons are adults, but childhood insecurities can linger.
+A perceived slight can trigger resentment that could last for decades.

-Hopefully he'll be receptive and understanding.
-Then you’ll be able to discuss your plans with your other son.
-A third conversation with both of them should ensure that the idea is acceptable to all concerned.
+If he is, the next step is to discuss your plans with your other son.
+A third conversation with both of them, discussing both your financial and emotional concerns, should ensure that the idea is acceptable to all concerned.